Donor Health Conditions

 ***VARIANT CREUTZFELDT-JAKOB DISEASE (VCJD) RISKS

 vCJD is similar to CJD, but associated with eating beef from cattle infected with mad cow disease.
 It can also be spread by transfusion from infected individuals.
 You are considered at risk for vCJD if you lived in the following areas:

-- United Kingdom and associated territories from 1980 to 1996 (3 cumulative months or more) – indefinite deferral from donating blood
+- United Kingdom and associated territories from 1980 to 1996 (for three cumulative months or more) – indefinite deferral from donating blood

-- Europe from 1980 to the present (5 cumulative years or more) – indefinite deferral from donating blood
+- Ireland or France from 1980 to 2001 (for five cumulative years or more) – indefinite deferral from donating blood

 HIV and Hepatitis Risks

-The following behaviors in the past year may put you at risk for blood or body fluid exposure and increase your risk of HIV and/or hepatitis B and C. If you have been diagnosed with HIV, hepatitis B, or hepatitis C, you may not donate blood.
+The following behaviors may put you at risk for blood or body fluid exposure and increase your risk of HIV and/or hepatitis B and C. If you have been diagnosed with HIV, hepatitis B, or hepatitis C, you may not donate blood.

-- Exposure to another person’s blood in a cut or sore or on mucous membranes
+- Exposure to another person’s blood in a cut, a sore, or on mucous membranes

 - Jail time for more than 72 hours

 - New diagnosis of syphilis or gonorrhea (marker for a high-risk partner)